-Under the law which gives the state treasurer power to fix the rate of interest on state funds, anywhere above 2 per cent depository banks have paid the uniform rate of interest for state funds, namely 3 per cent.
-State Treasurer Hall has a total of \$453,413 of state funds in depository banks.
+Under the law which gives the state treasurer power to fix the rate of interest on state funds, anywhere above 2 SPECIAL INTERESTS DEFINED AS per cent depository banks have paid the uniform rate of interest for state funds, namely 3 per cent.
+State Treasurer Hall has a total of \$453,413 of Agreement Reached on Military and state funds in depository banks.
 Most of this, or \$230,000 is drawing 4 per cent, and \$102,000 is drawing 5 per cent.
-Banks in the western and northern part of the state are paying the state 5 per cent.
+Banks in the western and northern part of the state are paying the Washington, Nov.
+8 .- The United state 5 per cent.
+States' agreement to recognize Japan's

-Treasurer Hall says in his report to special interests in China, made public the governor and members of the legwas declared by international experts islature that the new plan will bring to the state \$25,000 in two years more in interest than was derived under the Japan's special interests were de-3 per cent rate.
-Not all of this is defined by a government representative rived from the increase in interest as identical with our special interests rate, but some of it being on account in Mexico.
-Henceforth Japan must of an increase in the amount of state funds constantly on deposit.
+Treasurer Hall says in his report to the governor and members of the legislature that the new plan will bring to the state \$25,000 in two years more in interest than was derived under the 3 per cent rate.
+Not all of this is derived from the increase in interest rate, but some of it being on account of an increase in the amount of state funds constantly on deposit.